 Opening a branch office in Spain with Lusa Legal

-In order to open representative office Spain or open a subsidiary in Spain, there are numerous considerations that must be taken into account and multiple steps and procedures that must be correctly followed to ensure success.
-Our international team at Lusa Legal are proven experts in the field of corporate law and we have years of experience helping businesses like yours succeed in Spain.
+In order to open a representative office in Spain or open a subsidiary in Spain, there are numerous considerations that must be taken into account and multiple steps and procedures that must be correctly followed to ensure success.
+Our international team at Lusa Legal are proven experts in the field of corporate law, and we have years of experience helping businesses like yours succeed in Spain.
 If you are considering moving a branch office or a subsidiary of your parent company into Spain, we are here to help.
-Allow us to provide you with all of the answers that you need and share our guidance to make this process a much easier one for you.
+Allow us to provide you with all the answers that you need and share our guidance to make this process a much easier one for you.
 You can contact us today: +34 607 29 44 28.

 * Estimated service price, total amount will depend on the particular case and additional services required.